A Brief History

 The evolution of aerial warfare would continue between World War I and World War II, and during World War II attacks from the air resulted in entire cities being blown and burned to the ground, ultimately by using nuclear weapons.
 Efforts to win wars merely through the use of air power have seldom been successful, though often tried.
 Pink’s War stands out in this regard as a particularly successful application of air power in an other wise difficult situation.

-Questions for Students (and others): What war do you consider to have the oddest name of all?
+Question for students (and subscribers): What war do you consider to have the oddest name of all?
 What other wars have been named after a single individual?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!